xXleowXx/gitlab-charts/doc/charts/globals.md

 Any number of the instances may be specified.
 Any instances not specified will be handled by the primary Redis instance specified by `global.redis.host` or use the deployed Redis instance from the chart.
-The only exception is `global.redis.kas`.
-If undefined, `gitlab-kas` will fall back to use `global.redis.sharedState` and failing that, `global.redis.host`.
+The only exception is for the [GitLab agent server (KAS)](./gitlab/kas/index.md), which looks for Redis configuration in the following order:

+1. `global.redis.kas`
+1. `global.redis.sharedState`
+1. `global.redis.host`

 For example: